Locker General Use Statement

 Seizure of Contraband

-If a search of a student locker yields contraband, College officials will seize the item and, where appropriate, turn it over to Harper College Police Department who may follow standard procedures regarding criminal activity.
+If a search of a student locker yields contraband, College officials will seize the item and, where appropriate, turn it over to Harper College Police Department who will evaluate the totality of the circumstances and determine if criminal charges are warranted.
 Contraband may be used as evidence in internal College disciplinary proceedings against the student.
 Contraband is defined as any unauthorized item or substance possession of which is prohibited by College policy and/or state or federal law.
 It includes but is not limited to weapons and “look-alikes”, alcohol beverages, controlled substances and “look-alikes”, equipment or records belonging to the College, and stolen property.

-A student found to have violated the general use statement for College owned lockers shall be subject to discipline in accordance with the College’s Student Code of Conduct, which may include suspension, exclusion, or expulsion, and the student may, when appropriate, be referred to Harper College Police.
+A student found to have violated the general use statement for College owned lockers shall be subject to discipline in accordance with the College’s Student Code of Conduct, which may include suspension, exclusion, or expulsion, and the student may, when appropriate, be referred to Harper College Police for potential criminal charges.